Lau Chi Sing: Legal challenge to Trafficking charge

 On 27 May 1987, Justice Lai Kew Chai and Justice L.P.
-Thean asked Deputy Public Prosecutor Ismail Hamid and defence council Joseph Gray to make submissions on whether Lau had infact 'trafficked' the 242 grams of heroin, as he had intended to take the drug outside of Singapore, and if such an act amounted to 'transporting' within Section 5 of the Misuse of Drugs Act.
+Thean asked Deputy Public Prosecutor Ismail Hamid and defence council Joseph Gray to make submissions on whether Lau had in fact 'trafficked' the 242 grams of heroin, as he had intended to take the drug outside of Singapore, and if such an act amounted to 'transporting' within Section 5 of the Misuse of Drugs Act.
 A legal decision by the Privy Council in London from 1980 ruled that the mere act of moving drugs did not amount to trafficking, it must also be proved that they were being moved for the transfer of possession to another person at their final destination.
 The Privy Council was previously the highest court of final appeal in Singapore for all cases involving the death penalty, until a change in the law in April 1994.

 On 29 May 1987, defence council Joseph Gray submitted that even if Lau knew the batteries contained drugs, they were only being transported to the airport to be disposed of in Europe.
 The drugs were moved, but they never changed hands, therefore they were not 'trafficked'.
 Also, the law only applied to the transfer of drugs to another person in Singapore and not to any activity outside its territorial jurisdiction.

 Deputy Public Prosecutor Ismail Hamid countered that under the Misuse of Drugs Act, anyone caught transporting more than 2 grams of heroin would be presumed to have the drug for the purpose of trafficking, unless proved otherwise in a court of law.
 The only way an accused person could rebut this presumption would be to satisfy the court that he had the drugs for his own consumption.
 In Lau's case, he was caught red handed transporting the drugs from one point to another with the intention of transferring possession to another person at an end destination.
 The fact the recipient was not in Singapore, or that Lau never got to successfully hand over the drugs, was irrelevant to whether he was innocent or guilty to the crime of trafficking drugs.